 Since not all ITAs will benefit from these components of the Orientation, the Graduate School has implemented an exemption process whereby qualified ITAs can be excused from one or both of these required portions.

-- If you have already lived and studied in the U.S. for at least one year (including at Syracuse University), you may apply for exemption from TA Orientation programming for international students.
-To apply, complete the same Language Assessment / ITA Orientation Exemption Request Form by July 14, 2023.
+- TAs who have already lived and studied in the U.S. for at least one year (including at Syracuse University), may apply for exemption from TA Orientation programming for international students.

 TAs who have not previously held an assistantship at Syracuse University may need to verify their eligibility for employment, provide health records, and enroll in or waive benefits.